lbhaskar4/test/.gitlab/issue_templates/Monthly-Release-QA-task.md

 ## Deadline

+* The deadline to which the first release candidate (RC1) moves on from staging environment is **24** hours after the completion each deploy to staging.
+* The deadline to which subsequent release candidates moves on from staging environment is **12** hours after the completion each deploy to staging.
+* The deadline to which the QA Task is closed out is **24** hours (1 working day) after the final deploy to production.

-> **Note:** For Release Managers, for every new release candidates, update the time here to reflect the latest deploy.
+> **Note:** For Release Managers, for every new release candidate, update the time here to reflect the latest release candidate deploy.

 QA testing on [staging.gitlab.com](https://staging.gitlab.com) should be completed by **YYYY-MM-DD HH:MM UTC**.
 After this deadline has passed, Release Managers will proceed with the production deployment.